 Hebgen Lake is also home to one of the best ice fishing spots in the region.
 This 15-mile-long lake sports a solid foot of ice during the winter and plenty of brown and rainbow trout.
 Locals say it’s not uncommon to pull in a 20-incher here.
 Or, head to Hyalite Reservoir and catch cutthroat, arctic grayling and brook trout.
 Cooney Reservoir State Park is a walleye and rainbow trout hot spot where you’ll find hardcore folks ice fishing after dark.

 If you’re dreaming of staying in a cozy historic ski town, head to Red Lodge, Mont.
 Red Lodge Mountain is affordable and uncrowded with 1,600-plus acres of skiing.
 Red Lodge may be the “coolest ski town you’ve never heard of,” where you’ll enjoy big mountain fun without big mountain crowds, prices or lift lines.

-On your return route from Red Lodge to Bozeman, stop in Columbus to visit New Atlas Bar, which opened its doors in 1906 and is on the National Registry of Historic Places.
+On your return route from Red Lodge to Bozeman, stop in Columbus to visit New Atlas Bar, which opened its doors in 1906 and is on the National Register of Historic Places.
 It’s affectionately known among Montana locals as the “horniest bar in Montana.”
 Don’t let that scare you, though.
-It earned its name from all the 60-plus mounts that hang from its walls, including 15 elk mounts.
-Above the gorgeous historic wooden piano, there’s a glass case of a white albino fawn and elsewhere you’ll see a brown wolf and a two-headed calf.
+It earned its name from all the 60-plus animal mounts that hang from its walls, including 15 elk mounts.
+Above the gorgeous historic wooden piano, there’s a glass case of a white albino fawn.
+Elsewhere you’ll see a brown wolf and a two-headed calf.
 As the story goes, the calf was born in 1961 and lived for three weeks.

 Learn more at www.visityellowstonecountry.com.